 ‘I’ve always wanted a four-poster bed and this room is a heavenly place to retreat to,’ says the owner.
 The heavy curtains, trimmed in soft pink velvet, lend a cosseting feel.

-The delicately textured rose-coloured wallpaper makes a pleasing foil for a trio of framed antique lithographs.
+The delicately textured rose-colored wallpaper makes a pleasing foil for a trio of framed antique lithographs.

-Painting the back of the fitted bookcases bright pink, injects striking colour into an otherwise delicate scheme.
+Painting the back of the fitted bookcases bright pink, injects striking color into an otherwise delicate scheme.

 The only other structural change was to the front of the house.
 Originally, there was just a single entrance accessed by steps.
 ‘It did not work with two children, a buggy and a puppy,’ says the owner, who put in a new door that opens straight into the kitchen.

 Photography/ Mark Bolton